SGS is the world leader in inspection, verification, testing and certification

 The industry is characterised by high barriers to entry and attractive fundamentals:

 - Expansion and ageing of infrastructure

 - Growing complexity of products

-In this sector, SGS offers a particularly attractive profile in terms of growth, profitability and cash flow generation:
+In this sector, SGS offers a particularly attractive profile:

 - Ideally positioned to take advantage of growth opportunities